 Have you ever noticed that when we talk about true crime, we’re almost always talking about murder?
 When was the last time you read a true crime novel about a car-jacking?
 Tax evasion?
 Jay-walking?

 And we’re not satisfied with the run-of-the-mill one-off quiet murders, either.
-True crime stories usually depict the exotic, the bizarre, the twisted, and the most grisly realities.
+True crime books (and podcasts, come to that!) usually depict the exotic, the bizarre, the twisted, and the most grisly realities.
 Why is that?

 This gives rise to what I call the car-wreck theory.
-We humans are notoriously unable to look away from a spectacle.
+We humans can never bring ourselves to look away from a spectacle.
 We slow down as we drive past car wrecks, trying to get a better view.
-It’s an inherent nosiness that glues our eyes to the misfortunes and mistakes of others.
+It’s an inherent nosiness that draws our eyes to the misfortunes and mistakes of others.
 After all, what is the news but one extended edition of true crime television?

 But is that really all there is to it?